objectcraftworks/retiredblog/source/articles/dotnet/index.markdown

 ##### [Managing Packages using the Package Manager Console](nuget/using-console)
   A tutorial on how to use Powershell Console to add, remove, and update packages.
-It also covers how to manage packages solution wide.
+It also covers how to manage packages for a solution.
 You will also see how to add or a update a particular version of a package using PM Console.